Colorado Psychology Doctorate Programs

 Earning a Psy.D. or Ph.D. in psychology is just one step on the road to professional practice in psychology.
 For many people, the end of that journey is earning a license to practice as a psychologist.
 Here’s what it takes to complete those steps in Colorado.

-- Remain licensed, and keep up with requirements.
+4. Remain licensed and keep up with requirements.
 Psychologists licensed in Colorado are up for renewal on a two-year cycle, and at least 40 hours of professional development must be completed each cycle to maintain legal status.

 Colorado Clinical Psychologist Salary and Job Outlook

-Clinical psychologists in Colorado earn an average of about $93,000 per year, which places the state among the top 10 for this job, according to the U.S. Bureau of Labor Statistics.
-At the high end of the spectrum, they’ll make about $140,000.
+Clinical psychologists in Colorado earn an average of nearly $100,000 per year according to the U.S. Bureau of Labor Statistics.
+At the high end of the spectrum, salaries in the top 10% start at $134,890.

 SEE ALSO: Colorado Psychologist Salary Outlook